 Some pet stores in Las Vegas will need a serious makeover to comply with a new law passed by the city council that will shake up the traditional sales of dogs, cats and even potbellied pigs.

 The City Council voted to ban the retail sale of any pets not obtained from animal shelters, nonprofit humane societies or nonprofit animal rescue organizations.
-Most pet stores buy animals from
+Most pet stores buy animals frombreeders across the U.S.

 The council listened to public comment for nearly 90 minutes Wednesday before passing the bill, 4-3.